-To deal with the above problem of neural information retrieval models, first, we point out that the core sub-task of the state-of-the-art (i.e. PLM-based) neural information retrieval is text matching, which estimates the relevance score of two texts under a given specific task, and generalization of neural information retrieval is equivalent to the generalization of text matching.
-Then, we give the definition and evaluation of multi-task generalization.
-In this paper, the multi-task generalization of a NIR model can be divided into three levels: 1) in-domain multi-task, model has access to different datasets in multiple matching tasks, e.g. QA, RD, PI, NLI, and DR, and evaluates on each given datasets.
-It reflects the ability to learn from diverse matching tasks and apply it to the current domain of each task.
-2) out-of-domain multi-task, the model can access the same datasets as the in-domain multi-task level but is evaluated on the out-of-domain unseen datasets.
-It reflects the ability to apply learned knowledge to a new domain, e.g. from financial QA to medical QA.
-3) new task adaptation, making a task invisible to the model, e.g. QA, and training model on other tasks, e.g. RD, PI, NLI, DR. Given few-shot examples in unseen task to adapt the model to this new task.
-It reflects the ability of new task generalization and this is the hardest generalization level for matching models.
+{To address the aforementioned issue in neural information retrieval models, we begin by defining and evaluating multi-task generalization.
+In this study, the multi-task generalization of a NIR model is categorized into three levels: 1) In-domain multi-task: The model has access to various datasets encompassing multiple IR tasks such as QA, RD, and DR. Evaluation is performed on each provided dataset.
+This level assesses the model's capability to learn from diverse IR tasks and apply that knowledge effectively within the respective domain of each task.
+2) Out-of-domain multi-task: The model can access the same datasets as in the in-domain multi-task level.
+However, it is evaluated on unseen datasets from different domains.
+This level examines the model's ability to transfer learned knowledge to new domains, for instance, transitioning from financial QA to medical QA.
+3) New task adaptation: This level involves making a task invisible to the model during training, such as QA, while training the model on other tasks like RD and DR. The model is provided with few-shot examples from the unseen task to adapt and generalize to this new task.
+This level particularly focuses on assessing the model's capability for new task generalization, which is the most challenging level for IR models.}